kfmike/InputVisualizer/README.md

 **Features**

-- PC gamepad and keyboard support with customizable input mapping
+- PC gamepad with customizable input mapping
 - NES, SNES, and Sega Genesis controller support when used in conjunction with RetroSpy or NintendoSpy devices
 - Customizable display with background transparency for easy integration into OBS layouts
 - Displays button press frequency and duration metrics